MicrosoftDocs/architecture-center/docs/example-scenario/dataplate2e/data-platform-end-to-end-content.md

 This approach can also be used to:

-- Establish a [Data Product](/azure/cloud-adoption-framework/scenarios/data-management/architectures/data-landing-zone-data-products) architecture, consisting of a data warehouse for structured data and a data lake for semi-structured and unstructured data.
+- Establish a [data product](/azure/cloud-adoption-framework/scenarios/data-management/architectures/data-landing-zone-data-products) architecture, which consists of a data warehouse for structured data and a data lake for semi-structured and unstructured data.
 You can choose to deploy a single data product for centralized environments or multiple data products for distributed environments such as Data Mesh.
 See more information about [Data Management and Data Landing Zones](/azure/cloud-adoption-framework/scenarios/data-management/enterprise-scale-landing-zone).
 - Integrate relational data sources with other unstructured datasets, with the use of big data processing technologies.
 - Use semantic modeling and powerful visualization tools for simpler data analysis.
 - Share datasets within the organization or with trusted external partners.